-Loan Transaction: Form and Table structure
+Loan transaction: Form and tables structure

 So far we have met the requirements to register loans.
 But let's look at the form generated for the design we have made.

 What associated tables are created by GeneXus for this Loan transaction?